 Learn more about the history of poetry with these resources:

-An engaging synopsis of ancient to modern poetry complete with colorful pictures that illustrate different periods of poetic history throughout the world.
+Access an engaging synopsis of ancient to modern poetry complete with colorful pictures that illustrate different periods of poetic history throughout the world.

-A history of children’s poetry from the 17th century to the present.
+Review the history of children’s poetry from the 17th century to the present.
 This resource gives readers an understanding of the types of poetry written for children throughout the past four centuries.
 It also offers information about famous children’s poets.

-How to Read, Comprehend and Analyze Poetry
+How to Read, Comprehend, and Analyze Poetry

 - Read the poem’s title and think about what it may mean.